 Process

-Each project begins with a careful consideration of context, materials, and use.
-Ideas develop through drawing, modeling, and physical testing until a clear direction emerges.
+Each project begins with careful consideration of context, materials, and use.
+I develop ideas through drawing, modeling, and physical testing until a clear direction emerges.

-Whether the outcome is a single piece, a small series, or a larger built element within a space, the goal remains the same: to produce work that is materially honest, structurally clear, and appropriate to its environment.
+The aim, whatever the outcome, remains the same: to produce work that is materially honest, structurally clear, and appropriate to its environment.

 Conversation